 Finally, the principles of equality and diversity are important factors in ensuring that the city's economy works for the benefit of all of the people of Dublin and it should be recognised that that economic activities should be accessible to older and disabled people.
-Living wage employment also has a role to play in improving the conditions of lowpaid workers.
+Living wage employment also has a role to play in improving the conditions of low-paid workers.

-The Local Enterprise Office and the Local Economic and Community Plan To support the work of the City Council's Local Enterprise Office (LEO) as a core instrument of local economic and
+The Local Enterprise Office and the Local Economic and Community Plan

-CEE15 enterprise support and development for SMEs and microenterprises and to promote and facilitate the implementation of the policies and objectives of the Local Economic and Community Plan.
+To support the work of the City Council's Local Enterprise Office (LEO) as a core instrument of local economic and enterprise support and development for SMEs and micro-enterprises and to promote and facilitate the implementation of the policies and objectives of the Local Economic and Community Plan.

-Social Innovation and Enterprise

-To promote and facilitate Dublin City as a hub for social enterprise in order to help address some of the critical CEE16 needs within the city and to maximise European funding opportunities, in particular, through working with the proposed National Competence Centre in Social Innovation.

-Quality of Life

-To recognise that economic activities should be accessible CEE17 to older and disabled people and to promote jobs which provide quality of life and allow workers to play a full social and economic role in the development of the city.

-Agencies Engaged in Employment and Training Programmes

-To facilitate agencies engaged in employment and training CEE18 programmes, in order to maximise employment, training and education opportunities for residents of all ages, particularly in areas of disadvantage; and to encourage social labour clauses in City Council projects.
+It is the Policy of Dublin City Council: CEE16 Social Innovation and Enterprise To promote and facilitate Dublin City as a hub for social enterprise in order to help address some of the critical needs within the city and to maximise European funding opportunities, in particular, through working with the proposed National Competence Centre in Social Innovation.
+CEE17 Quality of Life To recognise that economic activities should be accessible to older and disabled people and to promote jobs which provide quality of life and allow workers to play a full social and economic role in the development of the city.
+CEE18 Agencies Engaged in Employment and Training Programmes To facilitate agencies engagement in employment and training programmes, in order to maximise employment, training and education opportunities for resident of all ages, particularly in areas of disadvantage; and to encourage social labour clauses in City Council projects.